stephenhky/PyShortTextCategorization/docs/tutorial_textpreprocessing.rst

 ------------

 Users are free to choose any tokenizer they wish.
-In `shorttext`, the tokenizer is implemented with `spaCy`, and can be called:
+In `shorttext`, the tokenizer is simply the space delimiter, and can be called:

 >>> shorttext.utils.tokenize('Maryland blue crab')   # output: ['Maryland', 'blue', 'crab']